-At GDIT, people are our differentiator.
-As a Data Analytics Manager supporting DFS, you will be trusted support the Division of Federal Systems (DFS) within the Federal Office of Child Support Enforcement (OCSE) and assist other divisions as directed.
-You will direct data analytics projects and manage staff under the Performance Analysis and Evaluation task.
+GDIT is seeking a Data Analytics Manager to support the Division of Federal Systems (DFS) within the Federal Office of Child Support Enforcement (OCSE) and assist other divisions as directed.

 In this role, a typical day will include: